-Pharmacies need to review/update their Whistleblowing Policies by the end of September 2017 in line with NHS England guidance.
+Pharmacies need to review/update their Whistleblowing Policies in line with NHS England guidance.
 The updated guidance now requires pharmacies to appoint a Freedom to Speak Up Guardian which is an independent person that staff can contact in confidence if they have any concerns.

-If you have not already identified a Freedom to Speak Up Guardian and need one, you can ask the Service Development Manager of the LPC if they are willing to be yours.
-To do this, write to: firstname.lastname@example.org
+If you have not already identified a Freedom to Speak Up Guardian and need one, you can ask make a request to CPL.
+To do this, write to: email@example.com

 Click here this link for more information on whistleblowing polices and pharmacies duties